gil-kart/3d-model-with-two-images/README.md

-it's the same house but from two different angles. what we want to do is create a 3d models of the house. the way we're going to it is by marking matching points on both of the images:
+it's the same house but from two different angles. what we want to do is create a 3d models of the house. the way we're going to do it is by marking matching points on both of the images:

 ![house1_points](https://user-images.githubusercontent.com/73134488/181607430-a1c6d6d0-c302-4513-93d1-e23974db8f60.jpg)
 ![house2_points](https://user-images.githubusercontent.com/73134488/181607497-457b0336-845a-449b-89d2-4e0ad96250c5.jpg)